KnowTheCode/WordPress-Starter-Plugin-Lab/README.md

 2. Put into your `wp-content/plugins/` folder
 3. Extract it
 4. Go into the new folder
-5. Run `composer install` in terminal to bring in the dependencies and install Composer locally.
+5. Run `composer install` in terminal or Git Bash to bring in the dependencies and install Composer locally.

+### Updating to New Kint

+If you have the old version of Kint, do the following:

+1. Change the dependency in your `composer.json` file to `"kint-php/kint" : "^1.0",`
+2. Run `composer update` in terminal or Git Bash to update all of the dependencies to the latest versions, including Kint.

+That's it.

 Installation from GitHub is as simple as cloning the repo onto your local machine.
 To clone the repo, do the following: